4m1v/phobos/README.md

 ## Inspiration

 One of our friends has an overwhelming fear of spiders.
 There hasn't been any deaths from a spider bite in Australia since 1979 but that's no comfort.
 The fear is irrational, persistent, and sometimes overwhelming.
-They and an estimated **10% of all people** have a **phobia**, an anxiety disorder characterised as a fear of a specific thing or setting.
-They aren't a joke and seriously affect some people's lives so much so they unhealthily avoid harmless situations.
+They, and an estimated **10% of all people**, have a **phobia**, an anxiety disorder characterised as a fear of a specific thing or setting.
+Phobias aren't a joke and seriously affect people's lives so much so they unhealthily avoid harmless situations.

-Luckily, there is a solution! **Exposure theory** is a behaviour theory to treat anxiety disorders like phobia.
+Luckily, there is a solution! **Exposure theory** is a behaviour therapy to treat anxiety disorders like phobias.
 It works by simply bringing the patient close to the anxiety source without any danger.
-However, exposure theory isn't super easy to access, particularly during a world wide pandemic...
+However, exposure theory isn't super easy to access, particularly during a worldwide pandemic...

 ## What does it do?

-**Phobos** is our solution to bring exposure theory to everyone who needs it.
+**Phobos** (named after the Greek god of fear) is our solution to help bring exposure theory to everyone who needs it.
 It's a simple web app built on psychological principles that gives patients control.
 Once landing on the home page, a patient will:

 1. Click on a specific phobia.
 2. Adjust settings such as their level of fear.
-3. See **zoomed out** images of their fear.
+3. Zoom in/out of images.
-4. Gradually zoom in and accostom to the fear.
+5. Rate the scariness of the image.
-5. Rate the scariness of the image and move on.
+6. See the results of how they responded.

-6.
+The crucial part is that images are first shown super zoomed out so they don't freak.
+They can zoom in at their own pace and when they have seen enough, they move on to a different image.
+Patients also  get to rate how scary they find each image, data which is used by the recommendation system and inputted into the results of how they responded.

-We've built our app around a memory based, collaborative filtering recommendation system using adjusted cosine similarity.
-This
+We've built our app around a memory based, collaborative filtering **recommendation system** using adjusted cosine similarity.
+This recommends scary images to maximise psychological benefit, lowering/raising scariness depending on the patient's ratings.

 ## How did we build it?